 ADA Education and Networks Specialist, Mid-Atlantic ADA Center

-Carleen provides critical support on a wide variety of services and projects as the Office Administrator at the Mid-Atlantic ADA Center.
-In doing so, she acts as the first point of contact for Technical Assistance callers, maintains the daily administrative needs of the Center, and is part of the team that coordinates the yearly ADA Update Conference and ADA: In Focus trainings.
+Carleen provides critical support to the Mid-Atlantic ADA Center and to the general public as an ADA Information Specialist.
+In doing so, she provides information to Technical Assistance callers who require information, support, and guidance on the ADA and other relevant laws.
+Prior to this position, Carleen was the Office Administrator for the Mid-Atlantic ADA Center, working at TransCen, since 2014.
 Carleen previously worked with young children with disabilities through the ARC of Montgomery County, she was the Event Coordinator for a major bookstore, an editor for a hotel company, and a Church Parish Administrator.

 Carleen loves to spend her non-work time with her family, especially her “two wonderfully curious and creative cubs” (her kids).
 Carleen’s unofficial motto is, “Life is truly a blink, so I believe time is better spent seeking expression over perfection.”

 Social Media Associate

 Kevin Davis is a marketing professional with 11 years of experience living outside Milwaukee, Wisconsin.
 He is working part-time as a Social Media Associate for the organization and ADA Center.
 He is an uncle to two active little girls.
 In his spare time, he loves following the Brewers, and both real and virtual aviation.

 Vice President & Director of the Mid-Atlantic ADA Center